amazoradi/Take-A-Hike/README.md

       "completed": true,
       "public": false,
       "date_completed": "11-21-2018",
+      "user_rating": 5,
-      "completed_message": "One of my favorite hikes in Nashville, I love how close it is to my house!"
+      "completed_message": "One of my favorite hikes in Nashville, I love how close it is to my house!", "editId": 1
     },
     {
       "userId": 2,
       "name": "Mount Mitchell - Black Mountain Crest Trail #179", "hikeLocation": "Burnsville, North Carolina",
+      "hikeState": "North Carolina",
       "length": 12.1,
       "stars": 4.8,
-      "summary": "The highest, most airy ridge traverse in the east and a destination hike not to be taken lightly.", "completed": false,
+      "summary": "The highest, most airy ridge traverse in the east and a destination hike not to be taken lightly.", "completed": true,
       "public": false,
-      "date_completed": "",
+      "date_completed": "2018-07-30",
-      "completed_message": "",
+      "user_rating": 4,
+      "completed_message": "What a great hike, glad we drove up part of it though...I need to get in shape.", "id": 3,
-      "id": 3
+      "editId": 3
     },
     {
       "userId": 2,
       "name": "Montecito Peak",
       "hikeLocation": "Montecito, California",
+      "hikeState": "California",
       "length": 7,
       "stars": 4,
       "summary": "This out-and-back hike takes you through Cold Spring Canyon to the summit of Montecito Peak.", "completed": true,
       "public": false,
       "date_completed": "2018-12-04",
+      "user_rating": 5,
       "completed_message": "Best hike ever, tough but really rewarding.", "id": 4,
       "editId": 4